-Total general and administrative (G&A) expenses for the three months ended January 31, 2020, increased by \$513,025 compared to the same period in the prior year.
-The year-over-year increase was primarily attributable to an increase in investor relations and communication fees for expanded activities and the recognition of incremental share-based compensation costs for stock options and DSUs recently granted as noted above, consulting fees related to business development and corporate initiatives, and higher personnel costs relating to the addition of personnel consistent with the evolution of the Company's operations.
+Total general and administrative (G&A) expenses for the three months ended April 30, 2020 increased by \$388,788 compared to the same period in the prior year.
+The year-over-year increase was primarily attributable to an increase in investor relations and communication fees for expanded activities, higher personnel costs relating to the addition of personnel consistent with the evolution of the Company's operations, the incremental impact of share-based compensation costs for stock options and DSUs granted during the final quarter of the preceding fiscal year and consulting fees related to additional business development and corporate initiatives.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED JANUARY 31, 2020 AND 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS

+FOR THE THREE AND SIX MONTHS ENDED APRIL 30, 2020 AND 2019